Local Transportation Projects

 This project is located on I-81 at exit 317.
 The project will extend the current Northbound Acceleration and Southbound Deceleration Lanes to meet current VDOT standards.
 SMART SCALE Applicant: WinFred MPO SMART SCALE Funding: $3,209,056 Estimated Ad Date: Fall 2023 or 2024

-Route 655 (Sulphur Spring Road): This project reconstructs Route 655 (Sulphur Springs Road) from Route 50/17 (Millwood Pike) to Route 656.
-(UPC 59259 ) The project reconstructs a portion of Route 655 (Sulphur Springs Road) located in Frederick County, east of the City of Winchester, between Route 50 (Millwood Pike) and Clarke County.
-This area serves several residential communities and provides access to the Frederick County landfill.
-The improvements will provide better road alignment and turning movements.
-The improvements to the road include two 12-foot travel lanes and 6-foot paved shoulders.
+Route 655 (Sulphur Spring Road): This project reconstructs Route 655 (Sulphur Springs Road) from Route 50/17 (Millwood Pike) to East of Route 656 (Greenwood Rd).
+The improvements provide better road alignment and turning movements, including two 12-foot travel lanes and 6-foot paved shoulders.
 The road alignment will be slightly adjusted to straighten out a gradual curve.
 Right and left-turn lanes will be constructed on Route 655 at Routes 50 and Route 656.
-Also the box culvert on Route 655 at Sulphur Spring Run will be extended to accommodate the new turn lane onto Route 50.
-This project is funded for preliminary engineering and right of way.
-During construction the road will remain open, serving the county landfill.
 The Commonwealth Transportation Board on January 16, 2019, awarded a $5,333,007.90 construction contract to Perry Engineering Company Inc. of Winchester, Va.
 The Route 655 project is partly funded by Virginia’s SMART SCALE prioritization program.
-The contract completion date is July 20, 2020.
+The contract completion date was July 20, 2020.
+Video of the completed project is here.

 November 19, 2018 Western Loudoun Transportation Town Hall